italomaia03/clone-spotify-complete/README.md

 ## Installation
 It is necessary to have SQLite3 previously installed in your machine.

-You can clone this repository.
+You can for this repository or download the zip file.

 Running the project requires the installation of NodeJS and NPM.
 You can get those in the following link: